January 2012 Pictures & Interview for AFAR Travel Magazine

 I provided most doll pictures for the ‘Mix’ page in the January/February 2012 paper issue of the AFAR travel magazine.
 Note: the USA soldiers and Russian matryoshka dolls are not mine.
 I have no idea why these soldiers were included, I think they are really out of place.

-An interview was published as well on the AFAR website, here’s the link.
-Or read the text below:
+An interview was published as well on the AFAR website, the article is not online anymore but here’s the text:

 Get to know the collector at the center of the AFAR January/February 2012 issue.